carp-lang/Carp/docs/HowToRunCode.md

 鲤 (load "some_file.carp")
 ```

+The path to the file should be relative to where you started `carp` (or in your [search-path](Libraries.md) path).
+It is also possible to paste a block of code (even multiple top-level expressions) into the REPL.

-To build and run it, do:
+To build and run, first do:

 ```bash
 鲤 (build)